kittykatattack/ga/README.md

   display a sprite's image state.
 Use `play` or `playSequence` to play a sequence of frames (in a `loop` if you want to).
 Use `gotoAndStop` to go to a specific frame number.
-Use `fps` to set the frame rate for sprite animation which is independent from the game's frame rate.
+Use `fps` to set the frame rate for sprite animations which is independent from the game's frame rate.
 - Interactive `button` sprites with `up`, `over` and `down` states.
 - Any sprite can be set as `interactive` to receive mouse and touch